 If v < p < w then zn eventually becomes periodic with period of the form 2k, and as p increases, the period increases in an orderly fashion like 22, 23, 24 , etc. without bound; thus, from p = 1 to about 3.57, the behavior of zn shows the phenomenon of so-called bifurcation;

-If w < p < 4 then the behavior of zn becomes chaotic and quite unpredictable.
+If w < p < 4, (it was discovered that) zn becomes quite unpredictable or chaotic.